erhant/musical-plots/README.md

 # hexes-of-tenths

 A different way of looking at notes.
 The hex-of-tenths is basically formed of two hexagonals.
 In each hexagonal, an edge represents a whole step.
 Crossing among the hexes, represents a half-step.
+We use _tenths_ in the title as a homage to _Circle of Fifths_.

 ## To-Do List
 - [ ] Use arrows instead of lines